dcos/dcos/packages/adminrouter/extra/src/README.md

 ## Authorization and authentication

-DC/OS uses JWT at the core of its authentication and authorization features and Admin Router performs a vital role in facilitating it.
+DC/OS uses DC/OS authentication token at the core of its authentication and authorization features and Admin Router performs a vital role in facilitating it.
 Lots of services which constitute DC/OS do not have their own authorizers and rely on Admin Router to provide them with authn/authn+authz enforcement.

 Authn and authz code differs considerably between Open Source and Enterprise versions of Admin Router.
 This documentation focuses on describing common and